davbeek/gitinspectorgui-rtd/docs/source/cli.rst

 Inclusions and exclusions
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-``-n N`` ``--n-files N`` ``--include-n-files N`` Generate output for the first ``N`` files with the highest number of insertions for each repository.
-For excel, this results in four worksheets:
+``-n N`` ``--n-files N`` ``--include-n-files N`` Generate output for the ``N`` biggest files for each repository.
+The number of files for which results are generated can be smaller than ``N`` due to files being excluded by filters.
-  :guilabel:`Authors`, :guilabel:`Authors-Files` and :guilabel:`Files`.
-The
-  worksheet :guilabel:`Authors` combines the results of all files, the worksheets :guilabel:`Authors-Files` and :guilabel:`Files-Authors` show results per author and per file, and the worksheet :guilabel:`Files` combines the results of all authors.

-  In addition, for each of the N files, a blame worksheet is generated, unless the option :guilabel:`Skip blame` is active, see :ref:`blame-sheets-cli`.

 ``-f PATTERNS``, ``--inc-files PATTERNS``, ``--include-files PATTERNS`` Show only files matching any of the specified patterns.
 If a pattern is